Staying In Focus with…With ASEAN’s Former Secretary General

 He holds an MA and PhD in political science and Middle Eastern studies from Harvard University.
 After completing his education in the US, he returned to Thailand to assume a teaching position at Thammasat.
 He successfully ran for parliament two years later.
 As an MP, he was appointed Secretary to the Speaker of the House of Representatives, Secretary to Deputy Minister of Interior, Deputy Minister for Foreign Affairs, and Minister of Foreign Affairs.
 He served as the Chair of the ASEAN Ministerial Meeting and the Chair of the ASEAN Regional Forum.
 In 2001, Dr Surin was appointed as a member of the Commission on Human Security of the United Nations.
 He also served as an advisor to the International Commission on Intervention and State Sovereignty and on the ILO’s World Commission on the Social Dimension of Globalisation.
 He is now an active advocate in the promotion of the regional integration in East Asia, educational and political reform efforts in Thailand.

-The following is an excerpt of the transcript and has been edited for flow.
+The following is an excerpt from a Face-To-Face session during the 11th WIEF in Kuala Lumpur with Dr Surin Pitswan and it has been edited for flow.